-Exchange Transaction with Carlyle
+Transactions with Carlyle

-On October 5, 2022, the Company and certain funds affiliated with The Carlyle Group Inc. (the "Carlyle Investors") entered into two agreements pursuant to which the Company issued the Carlyle Investors (i) \$90.0 million in aggregate principal amount of the Company's 8.0% / 9.5% Senior PIK Toggle Notes due 2026 (the "Guaranteed Notes") and (ii) \$35.0 million aggregate principal amount of the Company's 4.25% Convertible Senior Notes due 2026 (the "New Convertible Notes") in exchange for all \$125.0 million in aggregate principal amount of the Company's convertible senior notes due 2023 (the "Old Convertible Notes") outstanding (the "Exchange Transaction").
-The New Convertible Notes were issued pursuant to the Exchange Agreement (Convertible Notes) among the Company, as issuer, and the Carlyle Investors (the "Convertible Notes Exchange Agreement").
+On October 5, 2022, the Company and certain funds affiliated with The Carlyle Group Inc. (the "Carlyle Investors") entered into two agreements pursuant to which the Company issued the Carlyle Investors (i) \$90.0 million in aggregate principal amount of the Company's 8.0% / 9.5% Senior PIK Toggle Notes due 2026 (the "Guaranteed Notes"), and (ii) \$35.0 million aggregate principal amount of the Company's 4.25% Convertible Senior Notes due 2026 (the "New Convertible Notes") in exchange for all \$125.0 million in aggregate principal amount of the Company's convertible senior notes due 2023 (the "Old Convertible Notes") outstanding (the "Exchange Transaction").

-Consistent with the requirements of the documents governing the Old Convertible Notes, the Convertible Notes Exchange Agreement requires the Company to use reasonable best efforts, subject to its directors' fiduciary duties, to cause a person designated by Carlyle (if Carlyle so chooses) to be appointed as a director on the Board, if Carlyle, solely as a result of the conversion of the Convertible Notes for shares of our Common Stock, collectively owns or continues to own (or would own upon conversion), 10.0% or more of our outstanding shares of Common Stock on a fully diluted basis (the "Board Appointment Right").
-The Board Appointment Right was previously contained in the note purchase agreement ("Note Purchase Agreement") and the investment agreement (the "Investment Agreement"), by and between the Company and Carlyle in connection with the issuance of the Old Convertible Notes.
+Consistent with the requirements of the documents governing the Old Convertible Notes, the Company remains required to use reasonable best efforts, subject to its directors' fiduciary duties, to cause a person designated by Carlyle (if Carlyle so chooses) to be appointed as a director on the Board, if Carlyle, solely as a result of the conversion of the Convertible Notes for shares of our Common Stock, collectively owns or continues to own (or would own upon conversion), 10.0% or more of our outstanding shares of Common Stock on a fully diluted basis (the "Board Nomination Right").
+The Board Nomination Right was previously contained in the note purchase agreement ("Note Purchase Agreement") and the investment agreement (the "Investment Agreement"), by and between the Company and Carlyle in connection with the issuance of the Old Convertible Notes.
+Carlyle has not exercised its Board Nomination Right since 2018.

-During 2017 and the beginning of 2018, Ferris Hussein served on the Board as the director designated by Carlyle until April 17, 2018, when he resigned.
-Since Mr. Hussein's resignation from the Board, Carlyle has determined not to exercise its right to designate a director.
 Carlyle was also provided a right to appoint a board observer under certain circumstances.
 A representative of Carlyle observes meetings of the Board pursuant to Carlyle's observer rights under the Convertible Notes Exchange Agreement.
-This observation right will terminate at the time Carlyle owns less than the lesser of (i) \$50.0 million in aggregate principal amount of New Convertible Notes and Guaranteed Notes and (ii) New Convertible Notes and Guaranteed Notes and warrants representing 5.0% of the Common Stock outstanding on a fully diluted basis, assuming the conversion of all such New Convertible Notes held by Carlyle and the exercise of the warrants.
-Carlyle has exercised this observer right with respect to most board meetings during 2022 and we expect they will continue to do so as long as they maintain that right under the Convertible Notes Exchange Agreement.
+This observation right will terminate at the time Carlyle owns less than the lesser of (i) \$50.0 million in aggregate principal amount of New Convertible Notes and Guaranteed Notes, and (ii) New Convertible Notes and Guaranteed Notes and warrants to purchase Common Stock at an exercise price of \$0.01 per share ("Warrants") representing 5.0% of the Common Stock outstanding on a fully diluted basis, assuming the conversion of all such New Convertible Notes held by Carlyle and the exercise of the Warrants.
+Carlyle has exercised this observer right with respect to most board meetings during 2023 and we expect they will continue to do so as long as they maintain that right under the Convertible Notes Exchange Agreement.

-During 2022, Carlyle did not exercise any warrants.
-During 2021 and 2020, Carlyle exercised 48,809 and 83,367 warrants, respectively.
-As of December 31, 2022, Carlyle had 1,439,483 outstanding warrants.
+During 2023, the Carlyle Investors exercised 135,150 Warrants.
+As of December 31, 2023, the Carlyle Investors had 1,304,333 outstanding Warrants.

-Transactions with CME.
+Transactions with CME